NeverEverTM/Aphid-Festival-Resort/documentation/Aphid Festival Resort/4 - Development Log.md

 	- Play objects consist of custom classes dictating what aphid and the object should do
 	- Adapt items to automatically find their play behaviour and allow repeats
 - Aphid Training
-	- Food grants skills points
+	- Food grants skills points [DONE]
 	- Train State triggers custom behaviour when nearby training objects
 	- Train objects consist of custom clases dictating what aphid and the structure should do
 	- Train Structures require to find the skill being trained and by how much
 - Aphid Better Breeding
-	- Adjust color lerp to have better looking inherited colors
-	- Inherit skills
+	- Inherit skills [DONE]
-	- New Aphid skin
+	- New Aphid skin [WIP]

-- exiting storage mode acts weird, hovering over an ui makes exit storage mode properly but hover over nothing and it instantly exits camera mode
-- icon for aphid spectating
-- spectating should show a label that indicates that you can switch and who you are seeing
-- adjust slider padding to fit end of value better
 - rendering is not adjusted for high zoom out
 - draw bench
 - draw rock
+- add custom video support for tv (later lol)
+- add custom image signs and text signs
+- icon for aphid spectating
+- icon for inv change mode
+- icon for reset controls
+- bg for photo slots
+- book bg for album
+- change harvest particles and outline color

 ## Bug Tracker:
 - Furniture clips below cliff floor, not a big deal but it annoys me big time
 ## Technical
 - Refactor OptionsManager to work with easily adjustable config slot modules
 - add event handlers for save modules
-- controls menu layout update to sort out build mode interactions + add "pull" as a rebindable
 - implement cutscene manager, which connects itself to dialog manager to manage custom animation events ([Action]animationFunction , [bool]essential)
 - separate cosmetic loading interface from main resoure load from INTIALIZE_GAME_PROCESS, so MainMenu simply watches its state without being necessary of GlobalManager to showcase
 ## Gameplay
 - freaking aphid throwing, make em spin and bounce like a rubber ball for the funnies
-- allow to sell items of the inventory
-- allow pickyeaters to eat neutral flavor foods
-- View aphid status even if not picked up
-- High bondship reveals hidden aphid personality
 ## Furniture and Food Ideas
 - Cake Mix: Replace cake recipe with this
 - Preztel: Cake Mix + Leaf